SarahHamed/Number-of-pairs/README.md

 # Number-of-pairs

-Given an array of size S and a number N. count the number of pairs in the array whose sum is equal to N?
+An array of size S and a number N. counting the number of pairs in the array whose sum is equal to N

-Input
-The input consists of 2 lines.
+The input should consist 2 lines.
 The first line contains 2 numbers, S(1 ≤ S ≤ 100000) and N( - 100000 ≤ N ≤ 100000) respectively.
 The second line contains S numbers ( - 100000 ≤ number ≤ 100000) which represent the contents of the array.

 Output
-The output should consist of a single line containing the number of pairs in the array whose sum is equal to N.
+The output is the number of pairs in the array whose sum is equal to N.

 Example
 inputCopy